DualzIT/Dashball/README.md

 Unfortinatly the demo pc does not have a GPU but you can still check out the demo at http://alexvanzoggel.nl/Website

+# Use case
+Dashball is not one of those cloud monitoring software.

+We create a webserver with all the information you need to remotely check in on your system.

 # Setup
 WARNING: The development is in beta.